M-1234-C/SpotM-Fi/README.md

 - Better metadata editing
 - Improved search filters
 - Additional Android improvements
-- Official Windows installer, Android APK, Linux and macOS packages
+- Official Windows installer, Android APK packages
 - More themes and personalization options
-- Additional music discovery features
+- file coversion support like m4a to mp3 or wav to mp3

 ---